precice/systemtests/docs/architecture.md

 # General architecture

-Tests are executed in several stages:
+When running on Travis tests are executed in the several stages that are outlined below.
+When it comes to local tests, steps are identical, but the push to the remote dockerhub repository is absent.

 ## Building preCICE

-Several images of preCICE are built, based on different system (Ubuntu 16.04/18.04, Arch Linux) and different specifications of properties of the image ( root/non-root, package, different MPI versions ).
+Several images of preCICE are built, based on different systems (Ubuntu 16.04/18.04, Arch Linux) and different specifications of properties of the image ( root/non-root, package, different MPI versions ).
 This corresponds to the `Dockerfile.$systemname$.${system_spec}`
 Resultant images are then pushed to the [Dockerhub](https://hub.docker.com/u/precice).